Asian-Style Turkey Pitas

 Tired of turkey sandwiches?
 Try Beverly Graml's fresh-tasting adaptation—a warm spicy stir-fry tucked into pita bread.
 "A neighbor game me this quick-and-easy recipe years ago," she pens from Yorktown, Virginia.
 "It's been my most popular day-after-turkey dish ever since."

 - 2 tablespoons reduced-sodium soy sauce

 - 1 teaspoon sesame oil

-- In a large nonstick skillet, heat canola oil over medium-high heat.
-Add red pepper and green onions; cook and stir until tender.
-Add garlic; cook 2 minutes longer.
+- Mix first five ingredients until smooth.
+In a large nonstick skillet, heat canola oil over medium-high heat; stir-fry red pepper until crisp-tender.
+Add garlic and spices; cook and stir 1 minute.

 - Stir cornstarch mixture and add to pan.
 Bring to a boil; cook and stir until slightly thickened, 1-2 minutes.
 Stir in turkey and green onions; heat through.
 Serve in pitas.

 Nutrition Facts2 filled pita halves: 394 calories, 10g fat (2g saturated fat), 106mg cholesterol, 692mg sodium, 40g carbohydrate (7g sugars, 5g fiber), 37g protein.
 Diabetic Exchanges: 4 lean meat, 2-1/2 starch, 1 fat.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.